ThinkingInTypes/ThinkingInTypes.github.io/Chapters/11_Make_Illegal_Types_Unrepresentable.md

 DbC definitely helps, but it has limitations:

 1. A programmer can forget to use `requires`, or simply choose to perform argument checks by hand if DbC doesn't make sense to them.
-1. The tests are spread throughout your system.
+2. The tests are spread throughout your system.
 Using `Condition` centralizes the test logic but making changes still risks missing updates on functions.

 ## Centralizing Validation into Custom Types

-Instead of DbC, we can encode our validations into custom types.
+Instead of DbC, we can encode validations into custom types.
 This way, incorrect objects of those types cannot successfully be created.
 In addition, the types are usually *domain driven*, that is, they represent a concept from the problem domain.